manchint/GVSU-CIS641-sunrisers_base/docs/software_requirements_specification_final.md

 | NFR25 | The system shall provide users with an aesthetic and minimal design experience. |
 | NFR26 | The system shall be accessible easily to users of any age group. |
 | NFR27 | The system shall be supported by major web browsers. |

+# Change Management Plan
+The purpose of the change management plan is to help manage the change process and minimize the impact a change can have on the application and the stakeholders involved thus reducing the risk and resistance while improving communication and long-term adoption of the new system or process.
+This section provides the change management plan for "The Cook Book" system.
+The main focus is to provide users with training on the system, integrate it into our organization's ecosystem, and continuously monitor the system.

+### Why "The Cook Book"?
+Cooking not only helps us to understand the world's cultures, customs, and flavors but also helps us learn life skills like eating healthy and budgeting our money.
+However, with a busy schedule searching for the right recipes of choice based on the ingredients available in the kitchen is a time-consuming job.
+Hence we came up with the idea to develop "The Cook Book" a modern recipe-sharing website, which aims to provide users with a variety of food recipes from healthy to various gourmet, super quick to fine culinary dishes with the ingredients available to the user.

+### Training Strategy:
+As our primary aim is to make our application reach Students at GVSU, we came up with a strategy, to begin with, advertising our application over the Television all over the campus and through College radio which gives us better reach with less or no expense.
+We will also display QR codes in the television advertisements which on scanning takes them to a portal where they can find more details on how to make use of this application.
+In addition to that, we will also prepare posters that include the QR code of the website and place them all over the campus.

+On the website, we would have a demo video for the user to get familiar with the featues of the system.

+We will also request the faculty of the GVSU related to Food and Culinary Science to support our application by suggesting it to the students enrolled in the related courses.

+### Integrating within GVSU Software:
+Since GVSU already has an attractive and robust website, we can easily integrate our "The Cook Book" application with it.
+Instead of merging it into the GVSU system, we can add our application link as an external like on the GVSU system by keeping our application servers and databases separate.

+### Continuous Monitoring and Support:
+We will have a maintainace team working on the issues raised and fix the bugs.We will continuously monitor the systems's performance using Grafana.
+Also, we will be working on new features for continuous improvements of the system based on ongoing trends and user feedback.